Server-side request forgery (SSRF)

 localhost (a commonly used name for the same adapter).

-For example, consider a shopping application that lets the user view whether an item is in stock in a particular store.
-To provide the stock information, the application must query various back-end REST APIs, dependent on the product and store in question.
-The function is implemented by passing the URL to the relevant back-end API endpoint via a front-end HTTP request.
-So when a user views the stock status for an item, their browser makes a request like this:
+For example, imagine a shopping application that lets the user view whether an item is in stock in a particular store.
+To provide the stock information, the application must query various back-end REST APIs.
+It does this by passing the URL to the relevant back-end API endpoint via a front-end HTTP request.
+When a user views the stock status for an item, their browser makes the following request:

 POST /product/stock HTTP/1.0